Grad

 PFF is changing with the times!

 UC's PFF program transitioned from a certificate program to a participatory professional development program, housed within the Graduate College.
-Students matriculated prior to the fall 2019 application deadline will adhere to previous program requirements, found under the Legacy Program page.
+Students must have matriculated in to PFF prior to the fall 2019 application deadline to adhere to previous program requirements, found under the Legacy Program page.

 Is the PFF Program Valuable?